An image of an iPhone showing the new rewards program selector alongside the desktop iteration on an orange background.

 Key takeaways

-Rather than chasing shiny new features, it was nice to hone in on solving a problem centered on basic patterns and controls to enhance our rewards selection experience.
-Additional pages and interactions would’ve overcomplicated this, and we didn’t want this to be a heavy lift from a technical standpoint.
-The goal was simply to help users understand the available options so they could quickly make a choice and move on to book a room.
+Rather than chasing shiny new features, it was nice to hone in on solving a problem centered on basic patterns and controls.
+Not wanting this to be a heavy lift from a technical standpoint, my PM and I prioritized a simple flow that was within scope for our engineering team.
+So long as our customers understood the available options available to them, they could quickly make a choice and move on to book a room.